 The fault lines aren’t very surprising–there’s some Saudi and Iranian-fueled Sunni/Shiʿa stuff happening here, but the real exacerbating factor is the war in Syria.
-Under the terms of the 1989 Taif Agreement, which formed part of the basis for the final settlement of the Lebanese Civil War, Lebanon’s president must be a Maronite Christian, and the Maronite community has been caught up in the same divisiveness that has seized the rest of Lebanese society and has had a hard time even coalescing internally around a single candidate for the office.
+Under Lebanon’s traditional power-sharing arrangement, which was modified somewhat by the 1989 Taif Agreement reached at the end of the Lebanese Civil War, Lebanon’s president must be a Maronite Christian.
+But the Maronite community has been caught up in the same divisiveness that has seized the rest of Lebanese society and has had a hard time even coalescing internally around a single candidate for the office.
 Consequently, there’s been no consensus on a new president, and each time a parliament session is called to consider a candidate, enough legislators simply opt to stay home to invalidate the proceedings.

 Without getting too deep into the weeds, Saad al-Hariri is a leading figure in the March 14 Alliance, and Aoun is prominent in the March 8 Alliance, so Hariri’s endorsement carries some pretty hefty “across the aisle” cache, and turns Aoun into a sort of avatar of national unity.
 Or it would, except that there are several other prominent members of the March 14 Alliance, along with a few prominent members of Aoun’s own March 8 Alliance, who have already announced that they won’t support Aoun’s candidacy.
 Michel Aoun has a bit of a past, you see, having been an active participant in the civil war and having been deeply enmeshed in the all the military and political fallout that war produced.
 So he’s got some enemies, is what I’m saying.

-Hezbollah, the largest party in the March 8 bloc, is on good terms with Aoun but has nonetheless been non-committal on his candidacy, officially saying only that it welcomes efforts to end the stalemate.
+Hezbollah, which is powerful enough (it does have its own army, you know?) to have an effective veto in the March 8 bloc, is on good terms with Aoun but has nonetheless been non-committal on his candidacy, officially saying only that it welcomes efforts to end the stalemate.
 So it’s by no means guaranteed that Aoun is going to be elected, but this is probably the best chance for a reconciliation that Lebanon has seen since Suleiman left office.